Toy Story 2: Buzz Lightyear to the Rescue: Development and release

 In July 1998, Activision licensed the rights to create a video game based on Toy Story 2.
 The game was developed by Traveller's Tales and published by Activision.
 Traveller's Tales had previously developed the original Toy Story video game.
 The home console versions were released as Toy Story 2: Buzz Lightyear to the Rescue!, while versions for Microsoft Windows and Macintosh were released under the title Disney/Pixar's Action Game, Toy Story 2.
 Development had been underway for some time as of March 1999.

 The PlayStation and Nintendo 64 versions were unveiled at the Electronic Entertainment Expo in May 1999.
-In the United States, the game was released for PlayStation, Nintendo 64, Windows, and Macintosh in November 1999, coinciding with the film's theatrical release.
+The game was released in United States in November 1999, for the PlayStation, Nintendo 64, Windows, and Macintosh, coinciding with the film's theatrical release.
 In Europe, the PlayStation and Nintendo 64 versions were released on 4 February 2000.
 Activision also released a Dreamcast version.
 This version was delayed and ultimately released in the U.S. in July 2000.
 It is a port of the PlayStation version, and was also developed by Traveller's Tales and published by Activision.

-In March 2011, Toy Story 2: Buzz Lightyear to the Rescue! was re-released through the PlayStation Network as a PS one Classic, available for download on PlayStation 3 and PlayStation Portable consoles.
-In August 2012, it received a downloadable re-release for PlayStation Vita through the European PlayStation Store, while a U.S. Vita re-release followed in January 2013.
-In Asia, it was re-released in May 2022, as a downloadable game for PlayStation 4 and PlayStation 5, via the PlayStation Plus service.

 Following its initial release, the game created controversy for its inclusion of a villain character whose design featured a mustache, a bullet bandolier and a sombrero.
 In late November 1999, a peaceful protest with more than 120 people was held outside Activision's headquarters by Mestizo activists who perceived the character as an offensive stereotype towards Mexicans.
 Activision and Disney stated that the character's appearance would be altered in future copies of the game; there were no plans to recall or amend current copies.

+Re-releases

+In March 2011, Toy Story 2: Buzz Lightyear to the Rescue! was re-released as a PS one Classic on the PlayStation Store on PlayStation 3 and PlayStation Portable consoles.
+This release was made compatible with PlayStation Vita for Europe in August 2012 and the U.S. in January 2013.
+The PlayStation version was further re-released in May 2022 as a downloadable game for PlayStation 4 and PlayStation 5 and will be re-released again in 2026 as part of the Toy Story: Retro Roundup! compilation.